If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Experiments

 \section{Experiments}

-\paragraph{Datasets} We evaluated our methodology on Sketchy Extended and TU-Berlin Extended, two commonly used datasets for the task of ZS-SBIR.
-The original Sketchy dataset \cite{sangkloy2016sketchy} contained 12,500 photographic images and 75,479 sketch images covering 125 different classes. \cite{liu2017deep} extended this dataset, adding another 60,502 photographic images bringing their total to 73,002. \cite{shen2018zero} randomly selected 25 classes to set as a test set, however as \cite{yelamarthi2018zero} noted, some of these classes have crossover with classes within ImageNet \cite{deng2009imagenet} and since it is common practice for models within SBIR to be initialised with weights pretrained on ImageNet, it did not match the zero-shot assumption.
-Hence, they propose a test set of 21 classes, carefully selected to not match image classes within ImageNet to assert models are tested in as close to a zero-shot manner as possible.
-Both of these test setups will be evaluated on for this paper.
-TU-Berlin \cite{eitz2012humans} contains 204,489 photographic images and 20,000 sketch images covering 250 different classes.
+\paranospace{Datasets} We evaluated our method on Sketchy Extended, TU-Berlin Extended and QuickDraw Extended, three commonly used datasets for the task of ZS-SBIR.
+The original Sketchy dataset \cite{sangkloy2016sketchy} contained 12,500 photos and 75,479 sketches covering 125 different classes. \cite{liu2017deep} extended this dataset, adding another 60,502 photos bringing their total to 73,002. \cite{shen2018zero} randomly selected 25 classes to set as a test set, however as \cite{yelamarthi2018zero} noted, some of these classes have crossover with classes within ImageNet \cite{deng2009imagenet} and since it is common practice for models within SBIR to be initialised with weights pretrained on ImageNet, it did not match the zero-shot assumption.
+Hence, they propose a test set of 21 classes, carefully selected to not match image classes within ImageNet.
+We use both of these test setups.
+TU-Berlin \cite{eitz2012humans} contains 204,489 photos and 20,000 sketches covering 250 different classes.
 Following, \cite{shen2018zero}, 30 classes are selected to be a test set.
+QuickDraw \cite{dey2019doodle} is created as a subset of the Google Quick, Draw! \cite{jong2016quic} data.
+It contains 330,000 sketches and 204,000 photos and covering 110 categories, 30 categories are used for a test set.

-\paragraph{Metrics} In accordance with most state-of-the-art baseline implementations we will report both the mean Average Precision at k (mAP@k) and Precision at k (Prec@k) results.
+\para{Metrics} In accordance with most state-of-the-art baseline implementations we will report both the mean Average Precision at k (mAP@k) and Precision at k (Prec@k) results.
 Due to the longevity of this topic of research, rank thresholds for which to measure the mAP and Prec have changed.
 We try to report all variations of k that appear in other work to give a consistent evaluation.

-\paragraph{Implementation Details} We initialised our ViT model with pretrained ImageNet weights and used patchsizes of 14x14 and feature dimensions of 768.
-An Adam \cite{kingma2014adam} optimiser was employed with a weight decay of 0.0005.
-All pretrained layers are set to have a learning rate of 0.00001 while additional layers are initialised with a learning rate of 0.0001 Trained for 80 epochs (6400 iterations) with a batchsize of 80 used.
-We employ a ``mixup'' strategy each epoch to change image pairings throughout training, giving the model a wide variation of examples.